Join AngiesList.com Today!

 The best bet is to begin with high quality, stain-resistant carpet.
 If you choose a color that doesn’t show stains readily you’ll be one step ahead.
 When a spill does occur, remove it right away, while it is still wet.
 And don’t forget to clean it thoroughly twice a year.

-You can either buy or rent an extractor and do it yourself, or find local reviews on the services you need at Angie’s List, from electricians to physicians.
-Use promo code “SAVE TEN” for $10 off!.
+You can either buy or rent an extractor and do it yourself, or find local reviews on the services you need at a service like Angie’s List.
+Before hiring anyone though, try it yourself now that you know how to remove carpet stains.

 Return to the Interior project page